abhishekpadalkar/Awesome-Movement-Primitives/README.md

 <!-- omit in toc -->
 # Awesome Movement Primitives  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Links to software implementations of movement primitive (MP) frameworks and core papers, including: dynamic MPs, probabilistic MPs, kernelized MPs, conditional neural MPs, fourier MPs, and other methods.
+Links to software implementations of movement primitive (MP) frameworks and core papers, including: dynamic MPs, probabilistic MPs, kernelized MPs, conditional neural MPs, Fourier MPs, and other methods.
 All links are in chronological order.

 <!-- omit in toc -->
 ## Table of Contents